usu-cidi/qa-update/doc/progress.md

 * Not enough time to do a full test today now, I'll do that next week as well as testing trying to do two updates at the same time
 * Added exception handling in second lambda

+### 5.30.23
+* Fixed a gateway timeout issue while getting the ally link
+* Tried to do full test, ran into lambda invocation data transfer limit
+  * So I had to change it so that the data frame is sent to S3 instead of being sent a parameter
+  * Which is fine- but now I don't have time for the full test again.... sooo I guess that's moving to tomorrow
+* Started writing some more docs

 ### TODO:
 * Deploy
   * Test running things at the same time
   * Test full update
+  * Re-enable email forwarding
   * Change email field to use the input field
+  * Finish writing docs
+  * Update `cidi-docs`
+  * Show Jenn

 ### Next Version: